SirTobiSwobi/tfidf-svm/README.md

+# TFIDF-SVM
+This repository contains a contribution of the PhD Thesis *Bootstrapping Explainable Text Categorization in Emergent Knowledge-Domains* by Tobias Eljasik-Swoboda submitted to the University of Hagen, Germany on November 30th, 2020.
+Date of oral examiniation: March 2nd, 2021.

-TFIDF feature extractor with libsvm classifier implementing the classifier trainer API of the athlete/trainer pattern.
+The TFIDF-SVM microservice combines a TFIDF based feature extractor with the libsvm classifier implementing the classifier trainer API of the athlete/trainer pattern.

 See tfidfsvm.yml config file for metadata about the microservice.
 The same metadata can be accesses by calling /metadata of the running service.

 The Dockerfile to see which commands you need to run the service on a Linux machine with Java.
+These are the same on BaSH and essentially also on Powershell.

 Or you can just run the Docker container including everything necessary.